-I’ve been guest blogging at Communicator Academy.
+I’ve been guest blogging at Writing at the Red House.
 My friend, Kathi Lipp, owns this business, which helps speakers and writers further their reach.

 My posts debunk common myths about websites and blogs.
 While my articles are geared to writers and speakers, you can easily adapt and apply the strategies to your own niche.

 Here’s a recap of my posts to date:

 Why You Need to Own Your Website and Blog

 Some blog consultants claim that Blogger.com (aka, Blogspot), is “the slum of the Internet,” and that serious bloggers shouldn’t use Blogspot.
 Is this true?

 What are the advantages and disadvantages of using Blogspot and other free blogging platforms vs. hosting your blog on your own self-hosted WordPress website?
 I reveal all in this post.

 How Long Should a Blog Post Be?

 Anyone who insists that a blog post “must” be a certain length is misinformed, misguided, and mistaken.